Бумажная кожа/Paper-Thin Skin

 «Бумажная кожа/Paper-Thin Skin» presents seventy poems by a relatively young and refreshingly humble Kazakh poet who has found original ways of expressing her views of the world.
 Tazhi's humility animates her verses in refreshing ways, as when, for example, she offers a description that could well be read as a low-key definition of her own poetic programme: «плыть я хочу по течению / мятым бумажным корабликом».
 Crumpled though her ego may be, and slow floating though her imagination may be, Tazhi usually manages to arrive at concrete objects, as is confirmed in the poem's last line: «к стокам истокам стихам».
 This last line is more than just word play: it evokes the wide spectrum of experiences, from nightmares to encounters with the natural sublime, that Tazhi aims to cover in her poems.
 The combination of humility and creative brilliance has always been the mark of a true artist.

 There is no question that Tazhi's poems are original.
-They are not faint variations on the canonical poems of the past.
-But like any great poet, Tazhi has studied and absorbed the work of her predecessors.
-To my mind, two artistic influences stand out.
-First, Marina Tsvetaeva, with whom Tazhi shares not only a capacity for original expression but also, noticeably, a thematic interest in the porous membrane of the window, the device separating the introspective dream world of the poet from the massive objective world outside.
-Second, Robert Frost, from whom Tazhi has inherited her poetic persona, that is to say, a persona that is so impersonal that it is often present only indirectly, as an observer or as a dreamer.
+They are not faint variations on the canonical poems of the past, but like any other poet, Tazhi has studied and absorbed the work of predecessors.
+To my mind, the influence of two poets stands out.
+Marina Tsvetaeva, with whom Tazhi shares not only a capacity for original expression but also, noticeably, a thematic interest in the porous membrane of the window, the device separating the introspective dream world of the poet from the massive objective world outside.
+And Robert Frost, from whom Tazhi has inherited her poetic persona, that is to say, a persona that is so impersonal that it is often present only indirectly, as an observer or as a dreamer.

 And yet, Tazhi frequently teases the reader into thinking that some of the characters in the poems are versions or imitations of herself.
 To what extent these teases are true is, of course, impossible to find out; but sometimes they reveal patterns in the poetry, as when, for example, the poet offers the following image: «девушка засыпает с библией / просыпается с сонником».
 As soon as one considers this image to be an autoportrait, one also begins to understand why the religious images that are woven into the poet's dreamscapes carry no greater authority than any of the other images.